Yurta-/task-man/README.md

 To run the project locally:

 1. Checkout the project
-2. Redis should be available on localhost:6379.
-3. Database is stored in xata.io
+2. Configure redis and database in .env.
-4. In the main directory of the project run `npm install`
+3. In the main directory of the project run `npm install`
-5. In the main directory of the project run `npx prisma migrate deploy` to create the requred tables
+4. In the main directory of the project run `npx prisma migrate deploy` to create the requred tables
-6. In the main directory of the project run `npm run build` to build the project
+5. In the main directory of the project run `npm run build` to build the project
-7. Run `npm run preview` to preview
+6. Run `npm run preview` to preview

 API (works without authorization):
   - GET /task/<taskId> - gets a task by its id